balwinderSingh1989/androidBestLocationTracker/README.md

-//also from android 10 and above , we cannot ask foreground and backgeound location at the same time.
-Hence for background lcoation one should have a proper use case and UI option to trigget backgeound location.
-Once you have decided the use case, you can call below fun to let lib known that ACCESS_BACKGROUND_LOCATION is granted
+//also from android 10 and above , one cannot ask foreground and background location at the same time.
+Hence for background location one should have a proper use case
+//and UI option to trigger background location.
+Once you have decided the use case, you can call below fun to let lib known that ACCESS_BACKGROUND_LOCATION is granted, so that
+//lib can start providing you location when your app is in background.

      btnStartBackgroundFetch.setOnClickListener {
             if (ContextCompat.checkSelfPermission(